Help us save Avon's badgers

 Our badger vaccination programme

 In the last few years, 68,000 badgers across England have been killed in an attempt to halt the spread of bovine TB – a disease which causes devastation to farmers and their livelihoods.
-Avon is the only region in the South West where badgers are safe from culling but we don’t know for how long.
+Avon was for some time the only region in the South West where badgers were safe from culling but the Government has now announced new cull zones which include our region for the first time.
 We have begun work vaccinating badgers to protect them against bovine TB and help tackle this disease in a way which allows our wild badgers to thrive.

 Over the next four years, we want to roll out our badger vaccination programme, working with farmers and landowners to ensure more badgers are protected from bovine TB.
 And we need your help to raise the funds to do this.